redditbooru/reddit-booru/api.md

 * ***URL:*** `images/`

 * ***Method:***

   `GET, POST`

 *  ***URL Params***

    ***Optional:***

  *  `imageUri` -- URL to an image; returns visually similar results. _Default: empty_

  *  `sources` -- a comma delimited list of sources to search through.
-Empty searches all sources. _Default: empty_
+If not passed, will default to sources in cookie or source ID 1.
+Pass -1 to search all sources. _Default: empty_

  *  `limit` -- The max number of images to return. _Default: 30_

  *  `afterId` -- For paging; only fetches results after the image ID (currently buggy with albums). _Default: null_